smic29/stock_app/README.md

 #### Thoughts:
 This could've probably be done better, but I chose to try and implement this on my own using minimal resources.
 I'll probably circle back to this at a later time or will keep as is -- really depends if I find it necessary.

+I also made an admin method in my pages controller just to have a landing page for the admin.
+Doing this, I felt like there should be a much better method of implementation here, but I can't figure it out right now.

 Ideas to make it better:
 - Alter devise's `after_sign_in_path_for` helper and have checks made there?
   - [Resource that could help](https://github.com/heartcombo/devise/blob/main/lib/devise/controllers/helpers.rb#L217)